OPSILab/Data-model-mapper-frontend/docs/usage.md

 ![](images/json-input-2.png)

 When you finished editing your source, click on **UPDATE SOURCE FIELDS** button and then click on **Select path** to select the path where you want to start analyzing your source field and subfields in order to map them.
+The value at selected path must be a json array.

 ## Mapper